Hackaton-monsters/firemap-mobile/.github/instructions/business-requirements.instructions.md

-# Business Requirements – Fire & Rescue Coordination App
+# Business Requirements.
+FireGuard – Fire & Rescue Coordination App

 ## 1. Product Goal

-A mobile application for real-time reporting and coordination of **fire** and **rescue** incidents via a map with incident markers and marker-based chats.
+A mobile application "FireGuard" for real-time reporting and coordination of **fire** and **rescue** incidents via a map with incident markers and marker-based chats.

 The app helps users and authorities quickly identify danger zones and coordinate response.